-- 5. At SMH 2-2, the invert out to SMH 1-2 should be labeled correctly. - The invert has been revised. - 6.
+- 5. At SMH 2-2, the invert out to SMH 1-2 should be labeled correctly.
+The invert has been revised. - 6.
 At SMH 2-3 about 3 feet of cover is provided.
 The engineer should look at revising the design.
-No comment has been provided. - 7.
+No comment has been provided. - See detail on sewer profile sheet - 7.
 Sewer pipe lengths and slopes should be provided on the plan, as this information is not shown on the road profile.